-Asia shares gain despite Wall St. weakness, dollar edges higher
+Asia shares gain despite Wall St. slip, dollar edges higher

 “Clearly, there’s some way to go before any deal is on the table, and I think markets perhaps may have reassessed some bullish expectations, and hence some of the dollar weakness yesterday, and probably the fact that the dollar has been unable to make up much lost ground today,” Kotecha said.

-The dollar index .DXY, which tracks the greenback against a basket of six major rivals, was slightly higher on the day at 93.828.
-The euro was steady at $1.1791 EUR=, retreating from a one-month top of $1.1860 on Wednesday.
+The dollar index .DXY, which tracks the greenback against a basket of six major rivals, inched up 0.1 percent at 93.893 as the euro edged down 0.1 percent to $1.1779 EUR=, retreating from a one-month top of $1.1860 on Wednesday.

-Against its Japanese counterpart, the dollar gained 0.2 percent to 113.04 yen JPY= after it sunk as deep as 112.47 overnight.
-But it remained well shy of its eight-month high of 114.735 hit last week as Japanese stocks pushed to multi-decade highs.
+Against its Japanese counterpart, the dollar gained 0.2 percent to 113.05 yen JPY= after it sunk as deep as 112.47 overnight.
+But it remained well shy of its eight-month high of 114.735 hit last week as Japanese stocks pushed to multi-decade highs. (tmsnrt.rs/2imyZXL)

 Doubts that the latest round of talks to overhaul the North American Free Trade Agreement would make much headway in the face of tough U.S. demands saw Mexico's peso MXN= sink to an eight-month low on Wednesday, though it steadied in Asian trade.